 Research Training

-Lübeck university teaches students in human medicine, informatics, computational life science, molecular life science and medical engineering.
+At the Universität zu Lübeck, students are taught in human medicine, informatics, computational life science, molecular life science and medical engineering.
 All bachelor/master programmes have been accredited according to the governmental rules.
 The university has substantial experience both in interdisciplinary teaching and conducting programmes with a high percentage of both female and foreign students.

-Admission, recruitment and status of doctoral researchers
+Admission, Recruitment and Status of Doctoral Researchers

 Students having a bachelor’s degree or master’s degree (engineering, mathematics, computer science or physics) or medical doctorate can enter the school’s programmes.
 Students with other backgrounds can be admitted based on a decision by the steering committee.
 To accommodate for different backgrounds, the students enter into a supervision agreement with the graduate school.
-A template agreement is provided to students and supervisors (see attached).
+A template agreement is provided to students and supervisors (see the appendices for an example).

-A branch-specific curriculum was set up for each branch in the exam regulations, closely following the initial proposal (pages 62 - 65).
+A branch-specific curriculum was set up for each branch in the exam regulations, closely following the initial proposal (pages 62–65).
 Supervision agreements fix the type and number of courses and training for each student.
-Students having a master’s degree have a curriculum corresponding to 40 ECTS points to be collected within 3 semesters.
+Students having a master’s degree have a curriculum corresponding to 40 ECTS points to be collected within three semesters.
 Structures for this supervision agreement (mandatory and interdisciplinary courses as well as soft-skills training and research training) are provided by the branch-specific curricula.
 Students having a bachelor’s degree typically have a course load of 60 ECTS points.
 Enrolment of such students according to the new fast-track regulations of the school is encouraged by a specific scholarship given to the respective student / supervisor for up to one year.

 For admission, applicants supply two letters of recommendation and a certified transcript of their final degree.
 Admission documentation must include proof of sufficient knowledge of the English language.
 Supporting German lessons are offered.
 Prior experience in scientific publishing (obtained at the undergraduate level or in industry employment) or experience with technical inventions are of advantage.
-Candidates receive guidelines and assistance for the application procedure via the internet.
+Candidates receive guidelines and assistance for the application procedure via the Internet.

-The school/supervisors post openings for doctoral positions in journal advertisements and on the internet.
-Applications received are reviewed by the supervisors and the management.
-Selected candidates are invited for an interview with a short presentation of their work.
-Interviews/presentations are conducted by internet video conferencing.
+The school/supervisors post openings for doctoral positions in journal advertisements and on the Internet.
+After received applications have been reviewed by the supervisors and the management, selected candidates are invited for an interview with a short presentation of their work, which are typically conducted by Internet video conferencing.
 Successful candidates receive an acceptance letter and documentation package.
 Each doctoral student has a stipend of 1250 EUR per month, adjusted to 1300 EUR in the second year and to 1350 EUR in the third year, with additional support for families/children.
 This stipend can be supplemented by a TA or RA position funded by the host university.

-The present proposal will extend the funding options for doctoral candidates in the following way.
-Students can either receive a stipend (1250 EUR + allowances) in accordance with the stipend model of the first phase, or they can be employed as regular university employees on the basis of an 2/3 E13 position.
+The present renewal proposal will extend the funding options for doctoral candidates in the following way.
+Students can either receive a stipend (1250 EUR + allowances) in accordance with the stipend model of the first phase, or they can be employed as regular university employees on the basis of a 2/3 E13 position.
 The number of employee positions (2/3 E13) per branch will be limited.
-Typically, students entering the school under the fast-track regulations (having only a bachelor’s degree) will receive a stipend.
-Students entering at the master’s level can apply for (2/3 E13) positions.
+Typically, students entering the school under the fast-track regulations (having only a bachelor’s degree) will receive a stipend, while students entering at the master’s level can apply for 2/3 E13 positions.
 In this position, they will help junior professors in setting up research infrastructure for independent work groups in addition to their research project.
 Highly motivated students with stipends can equally apply for employment positions.
 The corresponding junior professor will then be the mentor of the student preparing for an academic career.